Schedule of Salons

 Hosted by Sheila and Philip Cohen, Hyde Park

 Human trafficking, second only to drug trafficking among the world’s largest businesses, claims many victims, principally women and children who are trafficked for sex and labor.
-Who are the victims, how are they ensnared, and what are the red flags that might alert us to this problem?
-Sr. Joan shares where Ohio stands on this issue, as well as statistics for the United States and the world, and helps us answer the question, “What can we do?”
+Who are the victims?
+How are they ensnared?
+What are the red flags that might alert us to this problem?
+Sr. Joan shares where Ohio stands on this issue, as well at statistics for the United States and the world, and helps us answer the question, “What can we do?”

-Enjoy hors d’oeuvres and desserts, complemented by wine, beer, and assorted beverages in the Cohen’s gracious 1903 brick home with a unique, open interior plan.
+Enjoy hors d’oeuvres and sweets, complemented by wine, beer and assorted beverages, in the Cohen’s gracious 1903 brick home with a unique, open interior plan.

 Show Me a Story: Art Quilts and Their Inspiration